hilarych/hilarych.github.io/README.md

 ## Research

+Chang, H., Qiu, H., Zhang, Z., Nakata, N., & Abercrombie, R. E. (2025).
+Investigation of site amplifications using ambient-noise-derived shallow velocity structures under a dense array in Oklahoma.
+[Manuscript accepted in the Bulletin of the Seismological Society of America].

 Chang, H., Abercrombie, R. E., & Nakata, N. (2025).
 Importance of considering near-surface attenuation in earthquake source parameter estimation: Insights from Kappa at a dense array in Oklahoma.
 Bulletin of the Seismological Society of America 2025; doi: [10.1785/0120240137](https://doi.org/10.1785/0120240137) [[AGU Poster]](https://doi.org/10.22541/essoar.173557447.71449637/v1)
 <!---
 [[PDF]](./doc/bssa-2024137.1_accepted.pdf)